VortexViking/neofetchrevived/README.md

-# This is a forked clone of the original repo.
-This is not inteneded to stela the authors work.
+# This is a forked clone of the **original repo**.
+This is not inteneded to steal the authors work.
 The is just a public archive.
 Download No. 1

-Neofetch is a command-line system information tool written in `bash 3.2+`.
+*Neofetch is a command-line system information tool written in `bash 3.2+`.
 Neofetch displays information about your operating system, software and hardware in an aesthetic and visually pleasing way.

 The overall purpose of Neofetch is to be used in screen-shots of your system.
 Neofetch shows the information other people want to see.
 There are other tools available for proper system statistic/diagnostics.